Make-School-Courses/CS-1.1-Object-Oriented-Programming/Projects/quizfan.md

 Note: The answer is 50!

 ### True/False (Boolean)
-The user enters 1 or 0 in response to a statement.
-Convert the string returned by input() into an integer, and then into a Boolean with the bool() type cast.
-Then compare the response to the reserved keywords True or False.
+The user enters 1 or 0 in response to a true or false statement.
+Compare the response to the correct answer and return a 1 if they got it right and a 0 if not.

 Example: